9.85 – 9.32 billion years ago

 As the scientific revolution in atomic physics was picking up steam, it was natural to assume that it would be followed by a revolution in technology.
 After all, earlier scientific revolutions in the understanding of masses and gases, atoms and molecules, and electrons and electromagnetism, had been followed by momentous innovations in technology: the steam engine, artificial fertilizers, electrification, radio, to name just a few.
 But in some ways, the Atomic Age hasn’t lived up to early expectations.
 The atom bomb brought an earlier end to the Second World War, but didn’t change winners and losers.
 The bomb was never used again in war, and it’s a matter for debate how much the atom bomb and the hydrogen bomb changed the course of the Cold War.
 Nuclear energy now generates a modest 11% of the world’s electricity (although this number had better go up in the future if we’re serious about curbing carbon dioxide emissions).
 And a lot of ambitious early proposals for harnessing the atom never got anywhere.
 Project Plowshare envisioned using nuclear explosions for enormous civil engineering projects, digging new caves, canals, and harbors.
 Even more audacious was Project Orion, which developed plans for a rocket propelled by nuclear explosions.
 Some versions of Orion could have carried scores of people and enormous payloads throughout the solar system.
 Freeman Dyson, a physicist who worked on the project, said “Our motto was ‘Mars by 1965, Saturn by 1970.’”

 On the purely technical side these plans were feasible.
 There were concerns about fallout, but the problems were not insurmountable.
 Nevertheless both Plowshare and Orion were cancelled.
-Dyson said “… this is the first time in modern history that a major expansion of human technology has been suppressed for political reasons.”
-The history of the Atomic Age and its missed opportunities is a refutation of pure technological determinism.
+Regarding Orion, Dyson said “… this is the first time in modern history that a major expansion of human technology has been suppressed for political reasons.”
+The history of the Atomic Age and its missed opportunities is one more refutation of pure technological determinism.
 How or even whether a new technology is exploited depends on social institutions, politics, and cultural values.